MinecraftForge/Documentation/docs/forgedev/index.md

 3. Click "Trust Project" if prompted.
 4. After IDEA is done importing the project and indexing its files, run the Gradle setup task.
 You can do this by:
     - Open the Gradle sidebar on the right hand side of your screen, then open the forge project tree, select Tasks, then other and double-click the `setup` task (may also appear as `MinecraftForge[Setup]`) found in Forge -> Tasks -> other -> `setup`.
+5. Generate the run configurations:
+    - Open the Gradle sidebar on the right hand side of your screen, then open the forge project tree, select Tasks, then other and double-click the `genIntellijRuns` task (may also appear as `MinecraftForge[genIntellijRuns]`) found in Forge -> Tasks -> forgegradle runs -> `genIntellijRuns`.
 - If you get a licensing error during build before making any changes, running the `updateLicenses` task may help.
 This task is found in Forge -> Tasks -> other as well.

 #### IDEA 2019-2020